oceanprotocol/docs/data-farming/predictoordf.md

 ## How to Earn More $ Via Passive DF & Volume DF

 Predictoor DF makes [Active DF](../data-farming/activedf.md) more attractive, and in turn [Passive DF](../data-farming/passivedf.md).
-Please ensure you're familiar with both before proceeding.
+You should be familiar with both before reading on.

-**Predictoor DF makes Volume DF more attractive than status quo**, because the volume-based bounds on weekly rewards trends tend to be qualitatively higher for prediction feeds.
+**Predictoor DF makes Volume DF more attractive than status quo**, because the volume-based bounds on weekly rewards trends tend to be markedly higher for prediction feeds.
 (The Appendix has details.)

-Ocean assets with high DCV are easy to identify: it's the 20 OPF-published prediction feeds.
+**Curating is straightforward.** Ocean assets with high DCV are easy to identify: it's the 20 OPF-published prediction feeds.
 This makes the choice of veOCEAN allocation easy: point to those 20 assets.
 (Only OPF-published feeds are eligible.)

 **Doing Volume DF gives Passive DF rewards too**, of course.